 Michael is a sought-after commentator on legal hiring trends.
 He has been quoted in Crain’s New York Business, The AmLaw Daily, The Connecticut Law Tribune, Legal Week, Corporate Counsel Magazine, The Real Deal, IA Week, Institutional Investor’s Compliance Reporter and The Art and Science of Legal Recruiting.
 Topics covered in these publications include law firm break ups, compensation matters, associate hiring, and attorney retention.

 Because of his experience and reputation, Michael has been retained as an expert witness.
 Michael has testified or given his opinion in both federal and state court litigations in connection with earning potential, employability, and customary practices within the attorney search industry.

 Michael holds a B.A. from Emory University, where he played varsity tennis, and a J.D. from Syracuse University, where he was an Executive Editor of the Syracuse Law Review.
 Before entering the legal search field, Michael spent nearly a decade as an attorney with law firms in New York and Connecticut.
 Earlier in his career, Michael was on the finance staff of a U.S. Senate Campaign and worked at a public relations firm.
-Michael is married and has two sons, a junior at Bucknell University and a freshman at the University of Wisconsin.
+Michael is married and has two sons, a senior at Bucknell University and a sophomore at the University of Wisconsin.
 [Close]